 This page contains the list of deprecations and important or breaking changes for Vault 1.8.x compared to 1.7.
 Please read it carefully.

 Licenses and EULA enhancements have been introduced in the Vault 1.8 release.
 These changes are important for Enterprise customers to review.
-They do not affect OSS users.
+They do not affect Vault Community Edition users.
 Please see the License documentation for more details.

 The following API endpoints have been deprecated and will be removed in a future release: